JoeStrout/Farmtronics/README.md

 ## How to Play
 1. The mod is not yet available in precompiled form.
 So you will need to install Visual Studio or MonoDevelop, clone this repo, and Build it yourself.
 2. To use the **M-1 Home Computer**:
-  a.
-Activate the TV in your house.
+  - Activate the TV in your house.
-  b.
-Select the bottom-most option, *MiniScript M-1 Home Computer*.
+  - Select the bottom-most option, *MiniScript M-1 Home Computer*.
-  c.
-Type code at the prompt.
+  - Type code at the prompt.
 See https://miniscript.org for documentation on the language (and in particular, be sure to keep the [Quick Reference](https://miniscript.org/files/MiniScript-QuickRef.pdf) handy).
   4. Press **Esc** to exit.
 3. To create and use a **bot**:
-  a.
-Make sure you have a free space to your left.
+  - Make sure you have a free space to your left.
-  b.
-Press the **Page Up** key to spawn a bot.
+  - Press the **Page Up** key to spawn a bot.
 (For now!)
-  c.
-Right-click a bot to access its computer console.
+  - Right-click a bot to access its computer console.
-  d.
-Type code at the prompt.
+  - Type code at the prompt.
 This is the same code as on the Home Computer, but allows for some additional commands, like `position`, `left`, `right`, `forward`, `inventory`, `currentToolIndex` (which can be assigned to), and `useTool`.

 ## Near-Term To-Do List